March into the Magic of St. Patrick’s Day

 "Tom Powers has always been more than just a business owner — he is a true champion of Irish heritage in Utica and very importantly, a friend to all. said the Parade Committee.
 "He has dedicated his life to supporting Irish culture, whether through his iconic food, his community leadership and hosting fundraisers for charity at The Harp, it is only fitting that we honor his remarkable contributions by naming him Grand Marshal of this year’s parade.
 When we informed Tom that he was the Grand Marshal, we knew it the was meant to be when the first thing he mentioned was his late family members, wishing they could be here to witness him lead us in our parade.”

 Tom’s involvement in the community and unwavering support for Irish traditions make him the ideal choice for Grand Marshal.
-He will lead the parade on March 15, 2025, down Genesee Street, a day of celebration and pride for all members of the Mohawk Valley’s community.
+He lead the parade in 2025, down Genesee Street, a day of celebration and pride for all members of the Mohawk Valley’s community.

 Co-Director / President